-Here is a document I have created showing previous spellings from the SPAG test.
+Here is a document created showing previous spellings from the SPAG test:

 Reading Comprehension – this paper is 1 hour long.
 During this time, the children are expected to read three short texts and answer a variety of questions about what they have read.
 They may be asked to define, retrieve, summarise, infer, predict, relate, explore and compare.